 Some GIS technicians assist other users of GIS technology by explaining how to utilize, modify, or create systems information and hardware.
 Others may be in charge of addressing problems with equipment or programming as well as issuing advice on how to improve the system or its usability.
 Since GIS technology is rapidly advancing, GIS technicians are expected to stay informed through continuing-education courses, literature, or industry seminars.

 Geographic Information Systems Technician Outlook

 Improvements in GIS technology translate to increased use, which means an increase in the need for GIS technicians to build, manage, and operate GIS databases and applications.
 More opportunities for GIS technicians develop as populations increase and efficient use of environmental assets becomes more important.
-The U.S. Bureau of Labor Statistics (BLS) expected job opportunities for surveying and mapping technicians to decrease by 8% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) expected job opportunities for surveying and mapping technicians to increase by 5% between 2018 and 2028, which is about average.

 Geographic Information Systems Technician Salary

 The BLS includes geographic information systems technicians in the broader career category of surveying and mapping technicians.
 The median annual wages of surveying and mapping technicians was $44,380 in May 2018, according to the BLS.
 Most of these professionals earned between $27,360 and $74,110 annually.